Last editedSep 20223 min read

 In a hurry?
 Jump to the invoice email template

 Once you’ve provided a product or service to a client, it’s time to get paid.
 But before you do that, you’ll need to produce a paper or online invoice and email it across.
 Many small businesses and freelancers have trouble with late payments, and while it isn’t effective in every case, a clear and easy to understand invoice email could help you get paid more quickly.
 Want to know how to write an email with an invoice attached?
 Read on for our top tips, as well as a sample invoice email you can use for your customers.

 Tips for how to write an invoice via email

 Learning how to write an email with an invoice attached is a straightforward process.
 We’ve put together a couple of key tips to ensure you make it as easy as possible for your clients to process your invoice:

 Don’t paste your invoice into the body of the email.
 Instead, attach it as a downloadable PDF file.
 This enables your clients to save, print, or upload your invoice to their accounting software.

 2. Include all the important information in the subject line

 Many businesses are inundated with emails, so the easier you can make it to help them find your invoice, the faster you’ll get paid.
 By putting all the important information in the subject line, including the invoice number and the due date, your clients will find it much easier to identify your invoice.

 If you need to invoice a lot, using invoice email templates can save you a significant amount of time.
 All you need to do is change the key information, which shouldn’t take more than a few minutes, and you can send off your invoice quickly and easily.

-If you don’t include all the necessary information, your client may need to request a second invoice, or they might just neglect to pay at all.
+If you don’t include all the necessary information, such as potential invoice payment methods, your client may need to request a second invoice, or they might just neglect to pay at all.